 Post Testimonials: VMware may use personal information to post testimonials on its Online Properties.
 Prior to posting a testimonial, we will obtain your consent to use your name and testimonial.
 You can request your testimonial be updated or deleted at any time by sending a request with your name, testimonial location and contact information.

-Marketing: VMware will use information it obtains from you, your interactions with VMware and the Properties, and from third party sources to provide you with marketing and promotional communications, to deliver targeted and relevant advertising and marketing to you, to determine the effectiveness of our marketing and promotional campaigns, to better understand you and your preferences, and to position and promote our products and services.
+Marketing: VMware will use information it obtains from you, your interactions with VMware over time and across the Properties, and from third party sources to provide you with marketing and promotional communications, to deliver targeted and relevant advertising and marketing to you, to determine the effectiveness of our marketing and promotional campaigns, to better understand you and your preferences, and to position and promote our products and services.
 Our marketing will be conducted in accordance with your advertising / marketing preferences and as permitted by applicable law.

 Security: VMware may use personal information to help monitor, prevent and detect fraud, enhance security, monitor and verify identity or access, and combat spam or other malware or security risks.